Solid-Liquid/Encrypt-Decrypt-Safe-Control/README.md

 \
 \
 **Part-4: Menu**<br />
 The menu will display list of 3 items on the LCD display of the Embest board simulator screen for the user to select one of them.
-The list must include:
+The list must include:<br />
 1. Encrypt
 2. Decrypt
 3. Safe Control<br />